How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 Step 3: The Grand Pour – Creating the Cascade Effect

-The moment of pouring transforms your carefully stacked tower into a dazzling spectacle.
-To achieve that perfect, Instagram-worthy cascade, two factors are critical: champagne temperature and pouring technique.
+The moment of pouring transforms your well-stacked tower into a dazzling spectacle.
+To achieve that cascade, two factors are critical: champagne temperature and pouring technique.

 Ideal Champagne Temperature for Smooth Flow